abelleisle/nucleOS/README.md

 # nucleOS #

 ## What is this? ##
-nucleOS is my rendition of an operating system for the STM32 Nucleo development boards.
+nucleOS is my rendition of an RTOS for the STM32 Nucleo development boards.

 This OS is being developed on an STM32-Nucleo H743ZI

+## Features ##
+* Real-time multitasking
+* Serial over ST-Link USB
+* HAL Drivers
+  * USART
+  * GPIO
+  * SPI
+* No external dependancies :)
+* Very Lightweight

+## Planned Features ##
+* SD Card program loading
+* Ability to load programs using ELF format
+* I2C Hal driver
+* TFT-RGB display driver
+* Ethernet driver

 ## Current State ##
 Currently, nucleOS is going through a rewrite in which local unorganized test code is being rewritten and optimized before being compiled into this repository.